Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse

-We assume that the optical signal $X_i(t)$ acquired from each pixel $i$ is proportional to the local average excitatory (somatic and dendritic) activity (see Fig1-top right).
-The main issue is the slow response of the calcium indicator (GCaMP-6f).
-We estimate the shape of such a response function from the single spike response \cite{chen2013ultrasensitive} as a log-normal function
+We assumed that the optical signal $X_i(t)$ acquired from each pixel $i$ is proportional to the local average excitatory (somatic and dendritic) activity (see Fig.~\ref{fig1}).
+The main issue is the slow (if compared to the spiking dynamics) response of the calcium indicator (GCaMP6f).
+We estimate the shape of such a response function from the single-spike response \cite{chen2013ultrasensitive} as a log-normal function:

-where $dt = 40ms$, and $\mu = 2.2$ and $\sigma = 0.91$ as estimated in \cite{celotto2020analysis}.
-After approximating as linear the response of the calcium indicator (which is known to be not exactly true) we apply the deconvolution to obtain an extimation of the actual firing rate time course $S_i(t)$.
-The deconvolution is simply achieved by dividing the signal by the lognormal in the fourier space.
+where $dt=$ \SI{40}{ms} is the temporal sampling frequency, and $\mu = 2.2$ and $\sigma = 0.91$ have been estimated in \cite{celotto2020analysis}.
+We assumed a linear response of the calcium indicator (which is known to be not exactly true \cite{chen2013ultrasensitive}) and we applied the deconvolution to obtain an estimation of the actual firing rate time course $S_i(t)$.
+The deconvolution is achieved by dividing the signal by the log-normal in the Fourier space: